GovTechSG/techpass-user-docs/docs/register-intune-device-id.md

 ## Prerequisites

-You need the following to register your Intune Device ID on the TechPass portal:
+You need the following to register your Intune Device ID on the TechPass Portal:

 - Active TechPass account.
 - Non-SE GSIB device.